-When we thought about our animal collection designs way back in 2014, we were sure we wish some design with peacock in our collection.
+When we with my partner were thinking about Litha Creations animal collection designs for phone cases way back in 2014, we were sure we wish some design with peacock in our collection.
 First what came in mind was our association with Art Deco period in 1930's when peacock feathers was very popular attribute and was used almost everywhere starting form interior design to ladies hats and headbands.
-But it is always interesting to look at its symbolism, hidden language what only our unconscious mind can read.
+We love home decors from this period very much, so we had personal reasons why we choose these particular designs for our products.
+It is always interesting to look symbolism used in designs, hidden language what only our unconscious mind can read.

 The Peacock is old Christian Symbol and represents eternal life and the Resurrection because it sheds its old feathers each year and grows new ones.
 Peacock in our unconscious mind is connected to royalty, even it is quite disadvantage as bird, he can't fly high like the hawk or the eagle, but it doesn’t need flight in order to dominate.
 Peacock’s look is its most important asset to survive.
 It does not have the wisdom of the heron, but it does not need wisdom in order to dictate.
 Its plumes are like the robes of royalty, and its head is crowned like a monarch.
 But it’s also reminding you to not take yourself too seriously but carry yourself in a dignified manner.
 In South Asian and especially Indian symbolism, the peacock is the god of war, which directly ties the bird again into a regal background.
 The peacock is a heavenly animal enshrined in a constellation for people in Burma and Sri Lanka.
 Persian belief is replaced lions with the peacocks as guardians to the halls of royalty.